 Soon the branches creaked, and a flash of orange could be seen through the bush.
 A slender, full grown she-cat pushed her way through, finally yanking her tail out with a huff.
 She took a cautious step forward, so that Amethyst could see her better.

 The orange cat dipped her head sincerely in apology.
-“I’m sorry for the rude awakening,” she admitted, “but I was sent to come.
+“I’m sorry for the rude awakening,” she conceded, “but I was sent to come.
 So I have.”
 Her fur bristled in reluctance at the last statement, then she quickly raised her head to look at Amethyst.

 Amethyst opened her mouth to reply, when something caught her eye.
-At a close inspection of the she-cat, Amethyst could see the outline of the bush behind her, and small stars glinting in her fur like shards of light.
+At a close inspection of the she-cat, Amethyst could see the outline of the forest behind her, and small stars glinting in her fur like shards of light.
 She widened her eyes.
 “Y-you’re-“

 “A ghost?
 Yes,” chuckled the she-cat quietly.
 “I’m afraid I am.
 My name is Amber.”
 Suddenly her eyes took on a deep, longing look in them.
 Her gaze was melancholy as she spoke.
 “You don’t remember me, do you, Amethyst?”